byte-capsule/Toffee-Channels-Link-Headers/README.md

 ## Key Features

-* All The Channels Link and Cookies Updating Every 30 Minutes
+*All The Channel Links and Cookies Are Updated Every 30 Minutes *In JSON Format
-* You Can Easily Use This in Website or App
+* You Can Easily Use This on a Website or in an App

 ## How To Use